-It can create a variety of frames that you can then export and reuse over and over.
+It offers a variety of frames that you can then export and reuse over and over.

 It can create organic textures like fur, skin, grass, food texture, etc.

-It can create a variety of patterns.
+You can generate a variety of patterns.
 Although many of those patterns can be done with only the PaintShop Pro commands and tools, Filter Forge might offer more options or create them faster.

 Natural textures might typically require a photo to be used, but Filter Forge can create those textures with an amazing degree of realism.

 And how about making a cookie, or the image of the moon?
 No need to take a picture.
 Filter Forge can do it.